-Today, we’d like to talk about recovery.
+Today, I’d like to talk about recovery.
 No, not economic recovery—though that would be lovely—but physiological recovery from the stressors placed upon us by our modern physical world.

 Rest vs. Recovery

 These two words, “rest” and “recovery,” have distinctly different meanings when applied to health, fitness or athletic contexts.
 Recovery can encompass many different behaviors and strategies, but it is fundamentally different than just resting.

 Rest is simply the absence of effort or movement—the absence of exertion.
 Think taking a day off from exercise or sport, napping, chilling on the couch, rotting your brain with Jersey Shore or Lost reruns, and going to bed nice and early so you get adequate sleep.
 All of that is fine and good, but resting is only one small part of true recovery.

 Recovery is the restorative process by which you regain a state of “normalcy”; healthy and in balance.
 (If your “normal” is not “healthy,” perhaps you should spend some time considering that.)
 Recovery is far more than just taking a day off from training.
 Genuine recovery includes adequate rest, but also must include the engaged, deliberate execution of a cogent plan to offset the (physical and psychological) cost of your training.

 In my 2010 All Banged Up post, I wrote: